milklot/gh-usercard/README.md

 # GitHub usercard

-Simple app which fetching GitHub info based on the username input.
+Simple app which is fetching GitHub info based on the username input.

 ## Instalation